ory/hydra/README.md

 ```

 Running these tests will take a significant amount of time which is why they are
-not part of the CircleCI pipeline.
+not part of the CI pipeline.

 #### Build Docker